South mantis history.

 Over the following years, we all began regular meetings, we organized training camps and seasonal workshops.
 We gathered from birthdays and holidays.
 Several times we organized large gatherings with SPM students from all over the country and even invited correspondence students from other countries all to exchange southern mantis and honor the traditions of the Monk Saam Daats Gung Fu.

 I was “adopted” by 5th generation Master Gin Foon Mark as he observed my “hand” and “heart” over the time I knew him.
 He encouraged me to openly teach; something I had only did very informally but now I was officially named as SiFu of Kwong Sai Juk Lam Ji Naam Tong Long Pai Gung Fu, this was in the year of the Water Dragon (2012).
-Master Gin Foon Mark gave me his confidence and encouragement to open up publicly and teach, for that I am forever grateful.
+Master Gin Foon Mark gave me his confidence and encouragement to open up publicly and teach and for that kindness I am forever grateful.

 I was there when he was laid to the earth.
 We burned Joss and honored his legacy.